 A person or entity that alone or jointly with others decides on the purposes of processing is always a controller.

-The controller may also delegate the decision(s) concerning the means of processing to the processor, as long as content-related decisions, e.g. concerning the legitimacy of processing, are reserved for the controller.
+The controller may also delegate the decision(s) concerning the means of processing to the processor, but the controller cannot delegate the “essential elements which are traditionally and inherently reserved to the determination of the controller, such as ‘which data shall be processed?’, ‘for how long shall they be processed?’ ‘who shall have access to them?’, and so on.”

 Processors are independent legal persons who are different from the controller and who process data on behalf of the controller(s) without deciding on the purposes of processing.

-Where two or more different organizations jointly determine the purposes or the essential elements of the means of the processing they will be joint controllers and must enter into an agreement in the form required by Art.
+Where two or more different organizations jointly determine the purposes or the essential elements of the means of the processing they will be joint controllers and must enter into an arrangement as required by Art.
 26 of the GDPR.
 The participation of the parties to the joint determination may take different forms and does not need to be equally shared.
 Jointly must interpreted “as meaning ‘together with’ or ‘not alone’ in different forms and combinations” and “the assessment of joint control should mirror the assessment of ‘single’ control”.
-Therefore, it cannot be assumed that ICANN and the contracted parties are co-controllers for the processing of data, rather than joint controllers.
-A co-controllership would require two or more parties which are completely independent of one another, co-operatively working together in the processing of data but for different purposes.

 ICANN and the EPDP Charter Questions and How the Above Principles are Applied Herein